jappeace/methods-homework/multiagentsystems/questions.md

 > Consider a competition between alternative forms of money..."

 Can you explain this further?
-I mean I think the norms got to me in reading this sentence correctly.
+I mean I think the norms got to me while trying to read this sentence correctly.
 Maybe provide a different example.

 # How to social goal